Autoscaling Pods with HPA

 and launch it as

-kubectl apply -f loadtest-job.yaml
+kubectl create -f loadtest-job.yaml

 To get information about the job